Skip to contents

 Examples

-if (FALSE) # Example that return an error
+# Example that returns an error

 is_package_here(req_package = "nopackage", error_text = " INSIDE P1::F1")